-That’s not to say that buying a home, especially your first one and especially when you have a lot of medical school debt to contend with, is not stressful.
-It most certainly is.
-A home loan is typically thirty years long, involves interest, taxes, and many other expenses, as well as ongoing upkeep.
+A home loan is typically thirty years long and involves interest, taxes, and many other expenses, as well as ongoing upkeep.

 You may wonder why someone with such high student loan debt may wish to purchase a home.
 There is an even bigger question mark if you are a resident or fellow and know that you will most likely be moving in just a few years.
 Maybe you’ve read that if you aren’t going to stay in a place for at least five years, it makes more sense to rent rather than buy.

 This is true for conventional home buying, for people who are not physicians.
-It’s true that when a consumer buys a home and sells it within a short period of time there are costs associated with closing the loan that are lost and not recouped even when buying another home right away.
-The rule of thumb is that if you know you won’t stay in the home for five year rule real estate, it might not be financially feasible to buy.
+It’s true that when a consumer buys a home and sells it within a short period of time there are costs associated with closing the loan that is lost and not recouped even when buying another home right away.
+The rule of thumb is that if you know you won’t stay in the home for the five year real estate rule, it might not be financially feasible to buy.

 You have something going for you that most people don’t: as a physician, you are statistically less likely to default on your loan than the general borrowing population.
 This makes you an excellent risk for lenders.
 Because of this, most lenders are not only willing but happy to work with you on securing funding for a mortgage loan.